Finding the right high availability strategy for your business

 There’s so much more!

 Now that you know the basic options for high availability, you need to know the pros and cons of each approach, plus the more advanced HA features available in MariaDB.
-The webinar How to provide enterprise high availability with MariaDB Platform gives you an in-depth overview of enterprise HA strategies, plus introduces the HA features new to MariaDB Platform X3, including transaction replay, delayed retries and primary reconnection.
-Register now for the March 28 webinar!
+The webinar How to provide enterprise high availability with MariaDB Platform gives you an in-depth overview of enterprise HA strategies, plus introduces the HA features in MariaDB Platform X3, including transaction replay, delayed retries and primary reconnection.
+Watch the on-demand webinar now.